 - Research Professor, 2011-

-- Director of D.Min., 2013-

 - B.A., Faith Baptist Bible College

 - M.Div., Th.M., Denver Baptist Theological Seminary

 - D.Min., Trinity Evangelical Divinity School

 - Ph.D., Dallas Theological Seminary

-Before coming to Central Seminary, Kevin engaged in pastoral ministry and church planting in Colorado, Iowa, and Texas.
+Kevin engaged in pastoral ministry and church planting in Colorado, Iowa, and Texas.
 His prior teaching experience includes a professorship in ecclesiastical history at Denver Baptist Bible College, where he also served as dean of men.
 For five years he was the editor of Ruminations, a journal devoted to helping pastors do the work of the mind.
 He served as president at Central Seminary, 2003-2011.
 He is a chaplain with the Civil Air Patrol, the auxiliary of the United States Air Force.
 Kevin's academic interests include ecclesiological issues, Baptist distinctives, and the development of American evangelicalism and fundamentalism.
 He and Debra have two children.